yhakbar/cln/README.md

 ## Known Issues

-- `cln` doesn't support using a specific commit of a repo.
-This is because `cln` uses `git ls-remote` to determine the object hash of the `HEAD` of the remote repository, and then uses `git clone --bare --depth 1 --single-branch` to clone the repo.
-Both of these commands don't support working with a specific commit, so the only feasible way to handle this is to fully clone the repo, then checkout the specific commit.
-That would defeat the purpose of using `cln` in the first place, so it's not supported.
 - Distribution isn't setup.
 This is a toy project, so I'm not going to spend time setting up a release process for it.
 If you want to use it, you'll have to clone the repo and build it yourself.